nimax82/gstMonitor/README.md

 The POC is structured as follows:

-Video Stream [acquision](source/sender.cpp): Acquisition is performed using UDP transfer.
+[Video acquision](source/sender.cpp): Acquisition is performed using UDP transfer.

 [Processing](source/dynamic/dynamic_gst.cpp): The received video stream is split into multiple pipelines, each dedicated to a specific processing step (e.g., OpenCV-based motion detection with file creation, generating files for HLS streaming).